Nguyễn Ngọc Thơ: Policies

 With the fall of Diệm, various American sanctions that were implemented against South Vietnam in response to the repression of the Buddhist crisis and Nhu's Special Forces' Xá Lợi Pagoda raids, were lifted.
-The freeze on U.S. economic aid, the suspension of the Commercial Import Program and various capital works initiatives were lifted.
+The freeze on US economic aid, the suspension of the Commercial Import Program and various capital works initiatives were lifted.
 The United States quickly moved to recognise Thơ and Minh.

 Thơ's government halted Nhu's Strategic Hamlet Program.
 Nhu had trumpeted the program as the solution to South Vietnam's difficulties with Việt Cộng insurgents, believing that the mass relocation of peasants into fortified villages would isolate the Viet Cong from their peasant support base.
 Thơ contradicted Nhu's earlier reports on the success of the program, claiming that only 20% of the 8,600 existing strategic hamlets were under Saigon's control, with the rest having been taken over by the communists.
 Those hamlets that were deemed to be tenable were consolidated, while the remainder were dismantled and their inhabitants returned to their ancestral land.

 Thơ's approach to removing Diệm supporters from positions of influence drew criticism from both supporters and opponents of the deposed president.
 Some felt he was not vigorous enough in removing pro-Diệm elements from authority, whereas others felt that the magnitude of the turnover of public servants was excessive and bordering on vengeance.
 A number of officials suspected of having engaged in corruption or Diệmist oppression were indiscriminately arrested without charge, most of whom were later released. Đính and the new national police chief, General Mai Hữu Xuân, were given control of the interior ministry.
 The pair were accused of arresting people en masse, before releasing them in return for bribes and pledges of loyalty.
 Not all officials under Diệm could automatically be considered pro-Diệm, yet there were calls for further removals of the old guard.
 The government was criticised for firing large numbers of district and provincial chiefs directly appointed by Diệm, causing a breakdown in law and order during the abrupt transition of power.
 One high profile and heavily criticised non-removal was that of General Đỗ Cao Trí, the commander of the ARVN I Corps who gained prominence for his particularly stringent anti-Buddhist crackdown in the central region around Huế.
 Trí was simply transferred to the II Corps in the Central Highlands directly south of the I Corps region.